dtao/PhilosopherDeveloper/source/posts/absense-of-disproof-is-not-proof.markdown

 OK, one last example.
 This one is a bit of a slap on the wrist to myself---since it involves me forgeting the very lesson I just stated---but it's also a fun little challenge for anyone reading who cares to try and disprove the claim I'm about to (sort of) make.

-A long time ago my friends and I were talking about words, and we were trying to think of the *longest one-syllable word* and the *shortes N-syllable words*.
-For shorted four-syllable word, I came up with *aviary*.
+A long time ago my friends and I were talking about words, and we were trying to think of the *longest one-syllable word* and the *shortest N-syllable words*.
+For shortest four-syllable word, I came up with *aviary*.
 I was quite pleased with myself over this because it seems to me it would be very hard to beat; the letter-to-syllable ratio is only 1.5!
 So I actually started telling people that *aviary* is the shorted four-syllable word there is.

 Of course, now that I am older and wiser I see that I was wrong to be so sure, just because I couldn't think of any counterexamples.
-But I *would* be very interested to find out if someone can think of an even *shorter* four-syllable word.
+But I *would* be very interested to find out if anyone out there can think of an even *shorter* four-syllable word.
 (Of course this would be extremely easy to do with a computer, given the right database.
-I'm sure I could even look it up right now.
+I'm guessing I could even look it up right now.
 But I haven't bothered, because it's a pleasant little delusion for me to think that *aviary* is so special, as a word.)

 Incidentally, the longest single-syllable words I recall coming up with were all along the lines of *stretched*, *scratched*---words lke that.
 I also seem to remember someone proposing the word *scraunched*, which I think is a pretty rare word.